-So take a hard look at the costs in your business and look for better deals for all utilities, your webhosting plan, car costs, accountancy and anything else.
-This doesn't mean cutting the item from your business but being smarter in how the business is run.
+Take a hard look at the costs in you incur and look for better deals for all your business utilities, your web hosting plan, car costs, accountancy and anything else.
+This process doesn't mean cutting the item from your business but being smarter in how you run your company's financial aspects.

 8) Check Your Competitors

 If you don't already do so it may be time to have a look to see what your competitors are up to with regards to both what they sell and how they sell it.

 If they have a web business, you can check out their news and recruitment pages.
 The job pages of websites are very interesting for competitor intelligence research because the "about us" section is usually up to date with sales and customer data.
 Additionally, you can see if they are hiring or not which may provide some insights into their financial stability.

 You will also see if they have any special offers or have reduced or increased their prices recently.
 You should also purchase competitor products from time to time to go through their entire order process and see what happens after your purchase.
 You'll also get to try the product and understand if you need to improve yours at all.

 9) You Don't Need to Go it Alone

 Even if your business is developing and you are networking successfully, sometimes you may need the help of others on a one to one basis.
 Running your business by yourself as a sole trader can sometimes be a lonely experience, and not everything you want to achieve gets done.

 You may, therefore, think about having the services of a business mentor or business coach to help you progress faster and focus on those activities that will actually produce the results you want.
 We recommend you get in touch with Chris Kaday who has run many successful businesses himself and now mentors others.